Email Unsubscriber™ Privacy Policy

 - Blacklist entries: If your account was placed on a security blacklist prior to deletion, that entry is retained for ongoing security and abuse prevention purposes.

-9.4 Local Browser Data
+10.4 Local Browser Data

-The "Erase Data" feature removes your account from our servers.
+The "Erase Account" feature removes your account from our servers.
 Data stored locally in your browser (localStorage, IndexedDB) is not affected by this process.
 You can clear local data at any time through your browser settings.

-10. Your Rights
+11. Your Rights

 You have full control over your data and access: